katzenpost/katzenpost/specs/end_to_end.rst

         * Senders MUST NOT retransmit blocks at a rate faster than one block per 3 seconds.

+        * Retransmissions must NOT have predictable timing otherwise it exposes the destination Provider to discovery by a powerful adversary that can perform active confirmation attacks.

         * Senders MUST NOT attempt to retransmit blocks indefinitely, and instead give up on the entire message after it fails to arrive after a certain number of retransmissions.